-As the Kinder Career Development Fellow at the RAI, I work with colleagues at the University of Missouri in delivering the Kinder Institute’s MA in Atlantic History and Politics.
-Before joining Oxford in January 2025, I taught US history and the history of political thought at King’s College London for three years.
+At the RAI I work with colleagues at the University of Missouri to deliver the Kinder Institute’s MA in Atlantic History and Politics.
+Before joining Oxford, I taught US history and the history of political thought at King’s College London.
 I completed my BA, MPhil, and PhD at the University of Cambridge, where I was also a Junior Research Fellow.
-My research has been supported by the Arts and Humanities Research Council, the Library of Congress, the University of Chicago Library, and the Newberry Library in Chicago.
+My research has been supported by the Arts and Humanities Research Council, the Library of Congress, the University of Chicago Library, and the Newberry Library.
+I am a Fellow of the Royal Historical Society.

 “Journalism and Corruption in Chicago, 1912–1931,” Historical Journal 65, no. 5 (2022): 1374–96.